 The Cloisters – Much further away but apparently well worth it.
 A museum of European medieval architecture.

-It’s a 25-minute walk across Brooklyn Bridge to the park on the other side where you can look back at downtown NYC.
-It’s not for everyone but for me the bridges was just too iconic to miss out on!
+It’s a 25-minute walk across Brooklyn Bridge to the park on the other side, where you can look back at downtown NYC.
+It’s not for everyone but for me, the bridge was just too iconic to miss out on!

 One World Trade Centre & 9/11 Memorial Site

-You can also take the elevator to the top of the One World Trade Centre “Freedom Tower” which is the tallest building in New York (and the Western Hemisphere).
+You can also take the elevator to the top of the One World Trade Centre “Freedom Tower”, which is the tallest building in New York (some New York trivia for you there!).

 Statue of Liberty & Ellis Island

-I also really enjoyed the stop at Ellis Island where you can learn more about the immigrants who can through to start their life in the United States.
+I also really enjoyed the stop at Ellis Island, where you can learn more about the immigrants who came through here to start their life in the United States.

 Staten Island Ferry